JieyuWu/ToyotaMod/General-Terms.md

 # openpilot terms
 Term | Abbreviation | Definition
 --- | --- | ---
 End to end | E2E | End to end means the model reacts like a human would.
 It assesses the whole picture and acts accordingly.
-Unlike other approaches where things must be marked by hand, end to end learns all the nuances of driving. longitudinal | long | Refers to gas and brake control lateral | lat | Refers to steering control
+Unlike other approaches where things must be labeled by hand, end to end learns all the nuances of driving.
+A model is basically trained on what human drivers would do in a certain situation and attempts to reproduce that behavior. longitudinal | long | Refers to gas and brake control lateral | lat | Refers to steering control
 Model predictive control | MPC | An advanced method of process control that is used to control a process while satisfying a set of constraints.
 Used for longitudinal control.